DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 > The pool has deepened such that around half of all single people use
 > online dating services at some point, and the algorithms that power
-> them have gotten about as smart as they’re going to get for the time
+> them have gotten about as smart as they're going to get for the time
 > being.
-What users want isn’t more or better matches on the screen (…).
+What users want isn't more or better matches on the screen (…).
 > What they want is an easier and faster way to meet them IRL - in real
 > life.
-“The big thing now is offline”[^7_Casimiro_16]
+"The big thing now is offline"[^7_Casimiro_16]

 ##Possible selves: managing online presentations